sandraC1996/Cota_Portfolio/FP3.md

 - Lastly, I took a different approach for the growth of original content from Netflix to the years.
 In my orignal wireframe, I used a bubble chart.
 With each bubble representing a year and its size the amount of content.
 Because of the presentation, it was slighly difficult to show labels of the years in the bubbles, so I change it to a bar graph.
 I believe the difference between years is still quite notizable and the information is depicted in a much clearer way.
 - Other graphs also had small changes like color and size, but because they were minimum I'm not breaking them down as the previous ones.

+## Final Data Stroy
+Here you can find the final published story in Shorthand: **[Shaping the content of the future**](https://carnegiemellon.shorthandstories.com/shaping-the-content--of-the-future/index.html)